Harry Connick Jr.: 2012–2019: Law & Order: Special Victims Unit, Harry, and Every Man Should Know

-On January 6, 2012, NBC president Robert Greenblatt announced at the Television Critics Association winter press tour that Connick had been cast in a four-episode arc of NBC's long-running legal drama Law & Order: Special Victims Unit as new Executive ADA, David Haden, a prosecutor who is assigned a case with Detective Olivia Benson (Mariska Hargitay).
+On January 6, 2012, NBC president Robert Greenblatt announced at the Television Critics Association winter press tour that Connick had been cast in a four-episode arc of NBC's long-running legal drama Law & Order: Special Victims Unit as new Executive ADA David Haden, a prosecutor who is assigned a case with Detective Olivia Benson (Mariska Hargitay).

 On June 11, 2013, Connick released a new album of all original music titled Every Man Should Know.
 Connick debuted the title track live on the May 2, 2013, episode of American Idol and appeared on The Ellen DeGeneres Show the following week to discuss his new project.
 A 2013 US summer tour was announced in support of the album.

 Connick returned to American Idol to mentor the top four of season 12.
 He performed "Every Man Should Know" on the results show the following night.
 Connick was on the judging panel for seasons 13, 14 and 15 of American Idol, airing in 2014 to 2016.

 Angels Sing, a family Christmas movie released in November 2013 by Lionsgate, afforded Connick an onscreen collaboration with fellow musician Willie Nelson.
 The two wrote a special song exclusively for the movie.
 Shot in Austin, Texas, Angels Sing features actor/musicians Connie Britton, Lyle Lovett, and Kris Kristofferson and is directed by Tim McCanlies, who previously worked with Connick in The Iron Giant.

 A one-hour weekday daytime talk show starring Connick called Harry debuted on September 12, 2016.
 The series ran until May 23, 2018.
 Connick was nominated for a Daytime Emmy as Outstanding Entertainment Talk Show Host for both years of the show.

 In January 2019, it was announced that Connick was hired by piano instruction software company Playground Sessions as a video instructor.

-On October 25, 2019, he released a new album of Cole Porter compositions rearranged by Connick himself, including “Anything Goes” and “You Do Something To Me.”
-After selecting the songs, and writing and orchestrating the arrangements, he assembled and conducted the orchestra which features his longtime touring band with additional horns and a full string section.
+On October 25, 2019, he released a new album of Cole Porter compositions rearranged by Connick himself, including "Anything Goes" and "You Do Something To Me."
+After selecting the songs, and writing and orchestrating the arrangements, he assembled and conducted the orchestra, which features his longtime touring band with additional horns and a full string section.
 Along with his album, Connick announced his return to Broadway on September 16, 2019, with Harry Connick Jr. — A Celebration of Cole Porter, a multimedia celebration of the Cole Porter songbook.
-The production was conceived and directed by Connick himself with the addition of theatrical and film elements accompanied by a company of dancers and an onstage orchestra.
+The production was conceived and directed by Connick with the addition of theatrical and film elements accompanied by a company of dancers and an onstage orchestra.
+The production was revved for a five-day special presentation at the Metropolitan Opera House in January 2025.